anirudhvenu/PSO-of-Fuzzy-Logic-Based-Controller/README.md

-# Particle-Swarm-Optimization of Fuzzy Controller
+# Particle Swarm Optimization of Fuzzy Logic Based Controller
 Particle swarm optimization of an active suspension system modelled by a simulink diagram in matlab.
 The active suspension system comprises of a fuzzy controller.
 Details of files:
    1. Psom.m: Optimizes the three parameters (A,B,C) of the active suspension system according to particle swarm optimization                and displays the final result along with a plot of the fitness function over iterations.